 What can you do?

-Do some soul-searching and recognize that which is keeping you from reaching your potential.
+Do some soul-searching and try to discover that which is keeping you from reaching your potential.

-Speaking of discipline, to master a skill is another effective way of entering the flow state.
+Speaking of discipline, to gradually gain mastery in a specific skill is another effective way of entering the flow state.
 The more you practice the better you get.
 You simply become more aware and able in performing that same set of actions which you have done a thousand times prior.

-Whether it is dance, painting, musical expressions, sports or craftsmanship doesn’t really matter.
+Whether it is dance, painting, musical expressions, sports or craftsmanship isn’t all that important.

-What matters is that you set your mind and body on working on something that you’re passionate about.
-Something you can constantly grow and learn from.
+However what is important is that you set your mind and body on a specific goal, preferably something that you’re passionate about.
+Something you can constantly grow, improve and learn from.
 Something which gives you and perhaps the people around you a sense of joy.

 Find that and work at it, with due diligence and in due time you’ll know what the flow state can do for you and how you can enter it through your discipline of choice.

 If you want to focus on the “energized focus” aspect of flow then one recommendation is to go for a precision based skill, like say archery or the art of balancing on wire.
 If you wish to go for the aspect where you lose the sense of “space and time”, try a dance based art/skill like ballet or qigong.